earth2observe/downscaling-tools/doc/manual.rst

     :width: 640px
     :align: center

-    Running the example1.bat file.
+    Running the run_example.bat file.

-The results are stored in the directorie:
+The results are stored in the directory:

 + output\Temperature\